arq5x/lumpy-sv/README.md

 and places it in the "bin" directory.

 #### Input
-LUMPY Express expects BWA-MEM aligned BAM files as input (using the -M flag to mark shorter alignments as secondary).
+LUMPY Express expects BWA-MEM aligned BAM files as input.
 It automatically parses sample, library, and read group information using the @RG tags in the BAM header.
 Each BAM file is expected to contain exactly one sample.